gazebosim/gz-sim/tutorials/migration_sdf.md

 ### Default plugins

 Gazebo is more modular than Gazebo classic, so most features are optional.
-For example, by default, Ignition will load all the system plugins defined on the `~/.gz/sim/<#>/server.config` file and all GUI plugins defined on the `~/.gz/sim/<#>/gui.config` file.
+For example, by default, Gazebo will load all the system plugins defined on the `~/.gz/sim/<#>/server.config` file and all GUI plugins defined on the `~/.gz/sim/<#>/gui.config` file.
 But the user can always remove plugins from those files, or choose different ones by adding `<plugin>` tags to the SDF file.